agh92/ogg-explorer/README.md

 # OGG Explorer

 This is an utility application that allows you to load a directory and display all ogg files inside it and play them.
-It was created from the need of have an interface for a bunch of ogg files downloaded from whatsapp web.
+It was created from the need to have an interface for a bunch of ogg files downloaded from whatsapp web.

-The project was created with the angular cli and is based on alectron.
+The project was created with the angular cli and is based on electron.

 ## Run